 5. Contract management and performance monitoring

 DHS Contracting and Sector Liaison Unit is the contact and liaison point for non-government organisations providing disability services.
 The Unit:

 - monitors service quality

 Quality requirements for the HACC program

-Home care services information and resources can be found on the Australian Aged Care Quality Agency (AACQA) website.
+Information and resources about the Home Care Common Standards (PDF 237 KB) can be found on the Australian Aged Care Quality Agency (AACQA) website.

 The quality review process generally spans 20 weeks.
 Australian Aged Care Quality Agency (AACQA) or DHS will notify the organisation when its review is due.
 The service provider:

 Contracting and Sector Liaison Unit

 Department of Human Services

 Phone 8415 4250